markrobinson85/odoo-devcontainer/README.md

 #### Extra Repos
 The extra-repos.sh file is used to clone additional repositories into the container.

-## Usage
-For use on a project, you'll want to update the extra-repos.sh file to include additional repos you need for your project.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.